 The outermost layer of the roof absorbs the first impact of any external element.
 Therefore, choose a durable roofing material to protect the entire roof system.

-In that case, the recommended roofing material is asphalt shingles because it offers the best value for money in terms of aesthetics, energy efficiency, resilience, and price.
+In that case, asphalt shingles are the recommended roofing material because they offer the best value for money in terms of aesthetics, energy efficiency, resilience, and price.

 2. Underlayment

-As the name suggests, this goes between the roof deck and roof shingles.
-In most cases, this is a synthetic material or a felt sheet that acts as a protection layer against sun rays, chemicals, and moisture from ice, rain, or snow.
+As the name suggests, this goes between the roof deck and shingles.
+In most cases, this is a synthetic material or a felt sheet that protects against sun rays, chemicals, and moisture from ice, rain, or snow.

 Investing in proper underlayment will increase a roof’s longevity.
-It will also protect your home for the interval of a shingle repair.
+It will also protect your home during the shingle repair interval.

 3. Ventilation